oracle-samples/idm-samples/idcs-sdk-sample-apps/nodejs/README.md

 - **state**: The state value is meant to be a code that the sample web application might use to check if the communication was made correctly to Oracle Identity Cloud Service.
 The state parameter is defined by the OAuth protocol.
 - **response_type**: The value **code** is required by the authorization code grant type.

-The sample application handles the **/callback** route, and uses the authorization code, sent as a query parameter, to request an access token.
-The access token is stored as a cookie, and then sent to the browser for future use.
+The sample application handles the **/callback** route, and uses the authorization code, sent as a query parameter, to request an access token and id token.
+Both tokens are stored in the application's user session,  the access token is stored as a cookie, and then sent to the browser for future use.

-The **IdcsAuthenticationManager.authorizationCode()** SDK's function also uses promise (then/catch statement) to set the access token as a cookie, and to redirect the browser to the **/auth.html** page.
+The **IdcsAuthenticationManager.authorizationCode()** SDK's function also uses promise (then/catch statement) to set the access token as cookie, and to redirect the browser to the **/auth.html** page.

-The **/home**, **/appDetails**, and **/userInfo** URLs are protected resources.
+The **/home** and **/myProfile** URLs are protected resources.
 The sample web application uses the ensureAuthenticated function to handle these protected resources.

 The **/myProfile** route's handler calls the **IdcsUserManager.getUser()** SDK's function to get the JSON object, which represents the user profile, and sends it to the **myProfile.handlebars** file to be rendered in the browser.